Alumni of Note

 Musicologist Michael Alan Anderson, '97, is now an associate professor at the Eastman School of Music in Rochester, NY.
 He has published with Cambridge University Press, and is the winner of many prestigious awards.

-Paul Appleby, '05, recently was graduated from the Metropolitan Opera’s Lindemann Young Artist Development Program and received the 2012 Leonore Annenberg Fellowship in the Performing and Visual Arts.
-He made his Carnegie Hall solo recital debut in 2013 and his Met solo debut in 2014 in Nick Muhly's "Two Boys."
+Paul Appleby, '05, is a world-renowned tenor, with frequent appearances at the Metropolitan Opera.
+He made his Carnegie Hall solo recital debut in 2013.
 He holds an M.M. and Artist Diploma in Voice from the Juilliard School. http://imgartists.com/artist/paul_appleby.

 Jacques Dupuis, '11, is currently a Ph.D. candidate in musicology at Brandeis University writing a dissertation on the music of Robert Schumann.